Home/Templates/UK Invoice Creator

-Create professional uk invoices in seconds.
-Pre-configured with industry-specific fields — download instantly with no signup required.
+Create professional invoices for United Kingdom.
+Pre-configured with GBP, VAT at 20%, and the fields UK tax authorities expect — no signup required.

 Pre-configured for UK

 Our UK invoice creator is pre-configured with GBP currency, 20% VAT, and all fields required for HMRC compliance.
-Simply enter your business details, client information, and line items — the tool automatically calculates VAT and formats your invoice to UK standards.
-Include your VAT registration number if you're VAT-registered.
+Enter your business details, client information, and line items — the tool calculates VAT and formats your invoice to UK standards.
+Include your VAT registration number if you're VAT-registered, your company registration number if you're a limited company, and a unique sequential invoice number.

 What to Include on a UK Invoice

-A UK invoice must include your business name and address, your VAT registration number (if VAT-registered), the client's name and address, a unique sequential invoice number, the invoice date and tax point, a description of goods or services, the net amount, VAT rate and amount, and the gross total.
+A UK invoice must include your business name and address, your VAT registration number (if VAT-registered), the client's name and address, a unique sequential invoice number, the invoice date and tax point, a description of goods or services, the net amount, the VAT rate and amount, and the gross total.
 For VAT invoices over £250, you must also include the quantity and unit price of goods or services.
+Limited companies must show the company registration number.

 Tips for UK Invoicing

 Keep your invoice numbering sequential — HMRC requires it.
 If you're VAT-registered, issue VAT invoices within 30 days of the supply date.
 Keep records of all invoices for at least 6 years.
-Use the flat rate VAT scheme if your turnover is below £150,000 — it simplifies your bookkeeping.
-Always check whether your client is VAT-registered, as reverse charge may apply for certain services.
+Use the flat-rate VAT scheme if your turnover is below £150,000 — it simplifies bookkeeping.
+Always check whether your client is VAT-registered, as reverse charge may apply for certain B2B services and construction work.

 Frequently Asked Questions